 Answer: yes

-Six out of 30 (6/30) employees represents 20% of their registered employees.
-For firms with 20 or more registered representatives, phones must be recorded if 20% or more of their registered representatives previously worked for “offending firms.”
-With exactly 20% of the registered staff meeting this threshold, phone calls must be recorded.
+Six out of 30 (6/30) employees is 20% of the firm’s registered representatives.
+For firms with 20 or more registered representatives, calls must be recorded if 20% or more previously worked for offending firms.
+Since the firm is exactly at 20%, calls must be recorded.